orionguiffreda/prime-photometry/docs/Astrometry_Info.md

 - _output_ is the output path for the images w/ new astrometry.

 - _input_ is the input field.
 This is most likely a directory with ramp FITS images (currently).

+- _-rad_ is used with the -hard flag, and is the radius around the telescope's pointing in which to search.
+Default = 1".

+- _-ds_ is used with the -hard flag, and is the amount to downsample the image before extracting sources.
+Default = 4.

+Here is an example usage of the command, in the setting of normal pipeline usage:

+    `python ./preprocess/gen_astrometry.py -hard -output /obs_dir/C1_astrom/ -input /obs_dir/C1/ -rad 1 -ds 3

 The output files are new FITS files w/ WCS in the header, with the format '.ramp.new'.
 It also outputs separate wcs files as '.ramp.wcs.'